mattjlewis/diozero/docs/index.md

 # diozero
 A Device I/O library that provides an object-orientated interface for a range of GPIO / I2C / SPI devices such as LEDs, buttons and other various sensors.
 Actual GPIO / I2C / SPI device communication is delegated via a pluggable abstraction layer to provide maximum compatibility across devices.

-This library makes use of modern Java 8 features such as automatic resource management, [Lambda Expressions](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) and [Method References](https://docs.oracle.com/javase/tutorial/java/javaOO/methodreferences.html) where they simplify development and improve code readability.
+This library makes use of modern Java 8 features such as [automatic resource management](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html), [Lambda Expressions](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) and [Method References](https://docs.oracle.com/javase/tutorial/java/javaOO/methodreferences.html) where they simplify development and improve code readability.

 Created by [Matt Lewis](https://github.com/mattjlewis), inspired by [GPIO Zero](https://gpiozero.readthedocs.org/en/v1.1.0/index.html).

 ## Concepts
 The aim of this library is to encapsulated real-world devices as classes with meaningful operation names, for example LED (on / off), LDR (analogue readings), Button (pressed / released), Motor (forward / backwards / left / right).
-All devices implement Closeable hence will get automatically closed by the `try (Device d = new Device()) { d.doSomething() }` block.
+All devices implement Closeable hence will get automatically closed by the `try (Device d = new Device()) { d.doSomething() }` statement.
 This is best illustrated by some simple examples.

 LED control:
 ```java